turingschool/mod-0-project-be/section2/reflection.md

 4. Why might you want to use an if-statement?

+If you ask a user for input, and you want to provide different responses based on what the user input is.

 5. What is the Ruby syntax for an if statement?
  ```if conditional [then]
    code...